Pharmr/almace-scaffolding/_app/_pages/about.md

 ![Image](https://raw.githubusercontent.com/Pharmr/static-landing/master/_app/assets/svg/diamond.svg){: .no-resize.center}
 <p style="text-align:center; font-weight:bold;">Get meds and have them shipped to you</p>
 <p style="text-align:center;">Pharmr's core is built around awesome prescription management.
 We offer first of its kind <span style="color: #E70FC6; font-weight: bold;">programmatic control</span> over your scripts.
 Get, refill, reorder and easily switch between drugs of the same class.
 Choose any pharmacy you'd like. </p>

+Get meds & manage them digitally

+Pharmr's core is awesome prescription management.
+We offer first of its kind programmatic control over your scripts.
+Get, refill, reorder and easily switch between drugs of the same class.
+Choose any pharmacy you'd like on checkout.